AlejandroFrias/MindSketch/documents/final.md

 I think I've convinced you of the need for such a final goal.
 It benefits everyone who wants to program.
 It helps experts who want to dictate.
 It helps those with injuries or blindness who want better accessibility features for handsfree coding.
 It helps those trying to learn or teach coding who work better in their native language than that of the computer.
 So what exactly does MindSketch do towards this goal?

 MindSketch is a simple language for creating translations from English to code snippets.
-Currently this project can compile a MindSketch file into a Sublime Text 3 plugin.
-The plugin accepts English sentences as input and outputs the corresponding code snippet as defined in the MindSketch file and for the language currently being coded in.
-To get to dictation all that is needed is a voice-to-text layer ontop of it and probably a few code naviagation commands.
+Currently this language compiles to a Sublime Text 3 plugin.
+The plugin accepts English sentences as input and outputs the corresponding code snippets or runs Sublime commands for navigation in the code.
+Using the Speech-to-Text accessibility feature built into your computer, you can get a taste of what it will be like to dictate your code.

-Experts in various languages can collaborate on creating code snippets that can be imported by others.
-Those who are not experts but want to create commands can make just the Parser Objects (the part that matches English sentences).
+Experts in various languages can collaborate on creating Translation suites for various languages.
+Those who are not experts can help create the English statements that should be used.
 The parts can be combined using import statements.
 It is meant as a collaborative project for creating English-to-Code translations.

+The Translation suites don't have to be general purpose.
+I think this language has a lot of power for making psuedo DSL's in English.
+If the code snippets are more involved and more conventions are enforced on the user of the plugin, it can save them a lot of time.
+The possibilities are endless.

-To use it please follow the instructions on the (README)[https://github.com/AlejandroFrias/MindSketch/blob/master/README.md] for installation and use.
+Please follow the instructions on the [README](https://github.com/AlejandroFrias/MindSketch/blob/master/README.md) for installation and use (there is also a tutorial).

 ## Design of MindSketch